bytrix/witkey/README.md

 ------------

 > Software Engineering student in school, crazy about technology and art
 > but not much proficient.
-A short time ago, a little conflict happened in
+A short time ago, someone in the school had
-> school between someone and me so that I have to quit school.
+> a conflict with me so that I have to quit school.
-> However, it's a chance for me because I am able to spend all my spare
+> However, it's a good opportunity for me because I am able to spend all my spare
 > time in programming learning.
 To summarize the self-study plan,
 > acturally I did learn something new that I didn't know before like
 > linux, git and web framework.Previously, I did almost work in windows